By Erica C. Barnett

 Opponents of the bill argued it would irreparably harm the city’s industrial businesses, and said the city should not build housing near busy, polluted freight corridors; proponents countered that the stadium district hasn’t been in industrial use for many years, and said the city needs more housing everywhere, including near the stadiums.

-The Port appealed, and late last year, the state’s Growth Management Hearings Board invalidated the ordinance as written.
+The Port sued the city, and late last year, the state’s Growth Management Hearings Board invalidated the ordinance as written on both substantive and procedural grounds.
 Among other “procedural” findings, the board ruled that the city had done a sloppy job of reviewing the proposal, failing to conduct a separate environmental analysis and bypassing public feedback requirements to push the zoning change through last year.
+The city appealed on the substantive issues but not the procedural ones.

 PubliCola is supported entirely by readers like you.